Health 101 - First Aid » Spring 2022 » Test 1 Chapters 1 and 2

 C. Give care; consent is not necessary if the person is responsive and has signs or symptoms of a life-threatening condition.

-D. Give care and call 9-1-1 or the designated emergency number.
+D. Do not give care but instead call 9-1-1 or the designated emergency number.

 Question #3